openwsn-berkeley/openbenchmark/docs/source/index.md

 <!-- . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .  -->

-### Secure Join Phase
+## Secure Join Phase Time

-Secure Join phase refers to the time interval between
+Secure Join phase time refers to the time interval between

 - the instant when a device gets synchronized with the network, and
 - the instant corresponding to the end of the authentication, key and parameter distribution protocol.